The Korea Society: Background

 Upon his return to the US, Van Fleet commenced a campaign to raise funds to facilitate reconstruction efforts and aid support for the people of Korea.
 Following his position during the war, Van Fleet occupied the position of chairman to the American-Korean Foundation (AFK) in the 1950s.
 Van Fleet was successful in facilitating a fund drive aimed at humanitarian efforts for the Korean people in need of aid.
 This success led to other aspirations in using his relationships and position to further cooperation between the United States and the people of Korea.
 In this effort, he sought the input of leaders such as Arthur Hays Sulzberger of The New York Times, Henry Luce of Time-Life, Spyros P. Skouras of 20th Century Fox, William Randolph Jr. Van Fleet also sought the involvement of William Zeckendorf, a real estate developer, Juilliard President, William Schuman, and Ben C. Lim, the first Korean Ambassador to the UN.

+Foundation

+On 20 November 1957, Van Fleet was one of the five signers of the certificate of incorporation for the Korea Society.
+On the certificate, the stated purpose of the organization was: